giftnuss/foodsharing/docs/troubleshooting.md

 ## Cache

-The docker container are using a cache directory that is persistent over restarts and sometimes changes in the source files are not reflected in the running containers.
+Symfony that is running inside docker container are using a cache directory that is persistent over docker restarts and sometimes changes in the source files are not reflected in the running containers.
 Then errors that are already fixed might still appear during experiments.
 Hence sometimes it helps to remove the cache directory:
 ```